sebi-stewart/pokemon-battler/README.md

-# Pokemon-battler
+# hardcoded.Pokemon-battler
-A small project to create a text based, Pokemon showdown type of Pokemon battler.
+A small project to create a text based, hardcoded.Pokemon showdown type of hardcoded.Pokemon battler.